SOTETO/heureka-widget-navigation-2021/README.md

 ```

 ### Testing
+You can start the test application for the widget by using the port `8081` and the base URL path `/heureka-widget-navigation/`.
+Afterwards, the test system is accessible by starting the `INFRA` environment of the [Heureka!-CLI](https://github.com/SOTETO/heureka) using `http://localhost/heureka-widget-navigation/`.

 Testing requires to publish the build artifacts.
 [Verdaccio](https://verdaccio.org/) can be used to setup a local npm registry.
 Afterwards, you just have to call
 ```shell
 verdaccio